-However, when making the decision to determine where you’d like to position yourself along the baseline there are two important considerations that I’d keep in mind:
+However, when determining where you’d like to position yourself along the baseline, there are two important considerations that I’d keep in mind:

-- Angle: the closer you are to the service mark the easier it is for you to hit a serve straight up the middle of the court, while the further you stand away from the service mark the easier it is for you to serve out wide.
-Of course, the further out wide you stand the harder it is for you to hit straight down the middle and the closer to the service mark you stand the harder it is for you to hit out wide.
+- Angle: the closer you are to the service mark, the easier it is for you to hit a serve straight up the middle of the court, while the farther you stand from the service mark, the easier it is for you to serve out wide.
+Of course, the farther out wide you stand, the harder it is for you to hit straight down the middle, and the closer to the service mark you stand, the harder it is for you to hit out wide.

-- Court coverage: when playing singles you need to make sure you can cover the entire court immediately following your serve.
-If you stand too far out wide in the deuce or ad court then you may be leaving the court wide open.
-This creates an opportunity for your opponent to control or dictate the point immediately following your serve.
-On the other hand, if you stand closer to the service mark your position is rather neutral, which puts you in a better position to set up the point.
+- Court coverage: When playing singles, you need to make sure you can cover the entire court immediately following your serve.
+If you stand too far out wide in the deuce or ad court, then you may be leaving the court open.
+This position creates an opportunity for your opponent to control or dictate the point immediately following your serve.
+On the other hand, if you stand closer to the service mark, your position is rather neutral, which puts you in a better position to set up the point.

 How to Position Your Feet for a Great Serve

-Now that you know where to stand along the baseline when hitting your serve, I’m going to recommend that you start off learning how to position your feet in the ad court if you are right handed and in the deuce court if your left handed.
+Now that you know where to stand along the baseline when hitting your serve, I’m going to recommend that you start off learning how to position your feet in the ad court if you are right-handed and in the deuce court if you’re left-handed.

-The reason for this is that there is less of a difference between the swing path for your service motion and the flight of the ball, which helps simplify things when you’re first getting started with your serve.
+Doing so results in less of a difference between the swing path of your service motion and the flight of the ball, which helps simplify things when you’re first getting started.

-Helpful tip: the deuce court is simply the half of the tennis court that is to the right of the service mark when facing the net.
-The ad court is the the half of the court that is to the left of the service mark when facing the net.
+The deuce court is simply the half of the tennis court that is to the right of the service mark when facing the net.
+The ad court is the half of the court that is to the left of the service mark when facing the net.
 They get their names because you’ll always stand to the right of the service mark if the score is deuce and to the left of the service mark if the score is ad-in or ad-out.

-The front of your left shoe should be positioned behind the baseline about 1-2 inches and your toes should point towards the right net post at roughly 1-2 o’clock.
+The front of your left shoe should be positioned behind the baseline about 1-2 inches, and your toes should point toward the right net post at roughly 1-2 o’clock.
 You’ll then want to position your right foot so that it’s parallel with the baseline.